emqx/neuron-docs/en_US/introduction.md

 ## Data Tags Optimization

 Duplicate or consecutive data tags would be merged into a single read/write command to increase the efficiency of data transmission.
-This data tag conditioning and reduction mechanism can reduces network and device workload.
+Such a data tag conditioning mechanism can reduces network and device workload.

 ## Configuration Import/Export

-Neuron provides configuration [Excel sheet import and export](./console-management/configuration-import-export.md) capability to accelerate the data tags setup configuration and to keep data tags information in outside storage.
+Neuron provides configuration [Excel sheet import and export](./console-management/configuration-import-export.md) capability to accelerate the data tags configuration setup and to keep data tags information in outside storage.

 ## Authentication and Security